xanthospap/iers2010/src/iau/readme.md

 MjdEpoch tt(....);

-/* Store here lunisolar and planetary args for epoch tt */ double lpargs[14];
+/* Store lunisolar and planetary args for epoch tt in lpargs array. */ double lpargs[14];

 /* Compute X and Y CIP coordinates in [rad], and store lunisolar and planetary
- * arguments in fargs
+ * arguments in lpargs.
  */
 xycip06a(tt, xcip, ycip, lpargs);